gabirel1/Mail_sender/README.md

               * SUBJECT is the subject of your mail
               * SMTP_ADRESS is the smtp adress of your mail provider
               * PORT is the smtp port used by the smtp of your mail provider
+              * FILE is the path of the file you want to attach to your mail

 * dest_list.txt :